 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no comments identified in the preceding audit report.
+No comments from the second preceding year remain uncorrected.
+Findings and recommendations made in the preceding annual financial audit and their status is summarized below: